myrrlyn/apocrypha.es/priv/archive/1wpywa.md

 boorish and draconian Alessia Ottus suffered a fate as terrible as the Stormcrown Interregnum could bring:

-> *“…As the Colovian Legionnaires swept into the Temple district, the mobs came*
+> …As the Colovian Legionnaires swept into the Temple district, the mobs came
-> *alive.
-We never had a chance to secure the Temple and the High Primate’s*
+> alive.
+We never had a chance to secure the Temple and the High Primate’s
-> *Palace.
-They surged from their homes, smashed down the doors of the palace*
+> Palace.
+They surged from their homes, smashed down the doors of the palace of
-> *of divinity and began looting the place.
-As I tried to regain control of the*
+> divinity and began looting the place.
+As I tried to regain control of the
-> *situation, I saw them grab that obsequious bitch Ottus, still garbed in full*
+> situation, I saw them grab that obsequious bitch Ottus, still garbed in full
-> *ceremonial splendour, and take her, her family and her staff, and drag them*
+> ceremonial splendour, and take her, her family and her staff, and drag them
-> *off to the Arena.
-There the mob was joined by both Blue and Yellow Team*
+> off to the Arena.
+There the mob was joined by both Blue and Yellow Team
-> *gladiators, and one and all decided to roast the High Primate on a giant,*
+> gladiators, and one and all decided to roast the High Primate on a giant,
-> *hastily constructed spit.
+> hastily constructed spit.
 Then, they ate her.
-You know, it’s ironic,*
+You know, it’s ironic,
-> *considering the number of sermons the bitch gave on the subject of*
+> considering the number of sermons the bitch gave on the subject of gluttony.
-> *gluttony.”*
+{:.text-italic}

 Allegedly, Ottus’ screams could be heard in the town square of Bruma.
 In “Dunmer-town” the aptly, but unimaginatively named district that served as home